adgalad/Epilog/README.md

 ## Functions
-Functions are pure, which means that evaluating a function has no side effects.
+Functions are pure, it means that evaluating a function has not side effect.
-A function looks like a procedure but unlike a procedure, it is declared using the keyword `function`, its arguments are read only, global variables are not allowed within its scope and the return type must always be declared explicitly.
-Additionally, they must always return a value.
+A function looks like a procedure but is declared using the keyword `function`, its arguments are read only, global variables are not allowed on its scope and the return type most always be declared explicitly.
 Functions can return a value of any type, except void.

 Syntax:
 ~~~erlang